-FY 2022 Actual FY 2023 Approved FY 2024 Proposed \$ Change 2023 - 2024 % Change 2023 - 2024 Expenditures By Character Personnel \$606,605 \$683,717 \$621,611 (\$62,106) -9.1% Non-Personnel \$105,486 \$100,109 \$147,866 \$47,757 47.7% Total \$712,091 \$783,826 \$769,477 (\$14,349) -1.8% Expenditures by Fund General Fund 712,091 783,826 769,477 (\$14,349) -1.8% Total \$712,091 \$783,826 \$769,477 (\$14,349) -1.8% Total Department FTEs 1.00 1.00 1.00 0.00 0.0%
+FY 2022 FY 2023 FY 2024 \$ Change % Change Actual Approved Approved 2023 - 2024 2023 - 2024 Expenditures By Character Personnel \$606,605 \$683,717 \$626,911 (\$56,806) -8.3% Non-Personnel \$105,486 \$100,109 \$147,866 \$47,757 47.7% Total \$712,091 \$783,826 \$774,777 (\$9,049) -1.2% Expenditures by Fund General Fund 712,091 783,826 774,777 (\$9,049) -1.2% Total \$712,091 \$783 , 826 \$774,777 (\$9,049) -1.2% Total Department FTEs 1.00 1.00 1.00 0.00 0.0%

-- Personnel costs for the City Council decrease due to adjustments in salary and health insurance elections. - Non-personnel expenditures increase due to \$40,000 of additional funding to support technology and language translation services to be used for Council-led town hall meetings.
+- Personnel costs for the City Council decrease due to changes in benefit elections by multiple Council members and Aides. - Personnel costs include a \$5,300 increase provided by City Council in add/delete to provide Council Aides with the same 2.0% salary adjustment received by General Schedule, Sheriff Deputy, and non-collectively bargained sworn Police and Fire employees in the proposed budget. - Non-personnel expenditures increase due to \$40,000 of additional funding to support technology and language translation services to be used for Council-led town hall meetings.

 Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 1.00 \$783,826 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, and materials.
-0.00 (\$54,349) City Council Town Hall Meetings - The FY 2024 Proposed budget proposes \$40,000 of additional funding to support technology and language translation services to be used for Council-led town hall meetings.
-0.00 40,000 TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 1.00 \$769,477
+0.00 (\$54,349) City Council Town Hall Meetings - The FY 2024 Approved budget approves \$40,000 of additional funding to support technology and language translation services to be used for Council-led town hall meetings.
+0.00 \$40,000 City Council Add/Delete - As part of the Add/Delete process, City Council approved funding of \$5,300 of additional funding for increased compensation for Council aides.
+0.00 \$5,300 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 1.00 \$774,477

-Service Description Description Council The Council's functions include, but are not limited to: reviewing and approving the annual budget; establishing long and short-term objectives and priorities for the City establishing tax rates and borrowing funds; passing ordinances and resolutions; responding to constituent needs and complaints; and representing the community.
+Service Description City Council The Council's functions include, but are not limited to: reviewing and approving the annual budget; establishing long and short-term objectives and priorities for the City establishing tax rates and borrowing funds; passing ordinances and resolutions; responding to constituent needs and complaints; and representing the community.

 The Alexandria City Manager is appointed by the City Council to be the chief executive officer of the City.
 The City Manager carries out the policy directives of the City Council and manages the daily operations of City government.
-The City Manager oversees the preparation of the annual operating budget and 10-year Capital Improvement Program and periodic financial and administrative reports as may be required for submission to the City Council.
+The City Manager oversees the preparation of the annual operating budget, and 10-year Capital Improvement Program and periodic financial and administrative reports as may be required for submission to the City Council.
 The City Manager is responsible for proposing a detailed annual City Government operating budget amount to Council, which includes an Alexandria Public Schools operating transfer.

-The City Manager is responsible for overseeing presentations of policy choices and approved plans to City Council and then overseeing the implementation of policies and plans that City Council adopts.
-The City Manager appoints all heads of departments and employees of the City, except those in elected, judicial, Alexandria City Public Schools, Alexandria Health Department, Alexandria Redevelopment and Housing Authority, AlexRenew, DASH, and Libraries positions, City Attorney's Office, and the Office of City Clerk/Clerk of Council.
+The City Manager appoints all heads of departments and employees of the City, except those in elected, judicial, Alexandria City Public Schools, Alexandria Health Department, Alexandria Redevelopment and Housing Authority, Alex Renew, DASH, and Libraries positions, City Attorney's Office, and the Office of City Clerk/Clerk of Council.
 The City Manager's Office includes four Deputy City Managers, who oversee City departments on a day-to-day basis as well as serve as liaisons to other departments and agencies that do not report to the City Manager.
-The City Manager's Office also includes the City's Race and Social Equity Officer, the Climate Action Officer, the Assistant City Manager & Legislative Director, the Assistant City Manager for Public Private Partnerships, and the City's Chief Labor Relations Officer.
+The City Manager's Office also includes the City's Race and Social Equity Office, the Climate Action Office, and labor relations, public/private partnerships, and legislative functions for the City.